godatadriven/academy-dbt-at-scale/docs/group1/checklist.md

     dbt docs serve
     ```

     Open `http://localhost:8080` and navigate to the DAG.
-You should see `raw_streaming` → `stg_streaming__*` with green source nodes.
+You should see `streaming` → `stg_streaming__*` with green source nodes.

 ---

 !!! success "Done?"
     If all tests pass and the DAG looks right, you've successfully wired a new data domain into the MediaPulse project.
-Share your findings with the other groups — Group 3 will build on the ads domain using the same patterns you've just practised.
+Share your findings with the other groups - Group 3 will build on the ads domain using the same patterns you've just practised.